xavierjialei/xi-portfolio/final-project-xavier.md

 ![IMG_84D245F4709B-1](https://user-images.githubusercontent.com/45221009/192423401-fcc2a7fb-25b0-4f21-bfe4-ea5a91ee439a.jpeg)

 After the critique in class, I have received the following feedback and will implement changes in the next assignment:
-- **Pick a more narrowed focus**.
-Does the story focus on the issue in the United States or the whole world?
-Does it look at people with disbilities living in cities or rural areas?
+- **Pick a more narrowed focus.** Does the story focus on the issue in the United States or the whole world?
+Does it look at people with disabilities living in cities or rural areas?
 I will select a clear focus based on the data I can find.
-- **More practical call-to-actions**.
-I should provide more specific and helpful call-to-actions.
-In my sketch, the
+- **More practical call-to-actions.** I should provide more specific and helpful call-to-actions.
+In my draft, the actions seem to focus mainly on what people with disabilities can do to protect themselves.
+How should other people who are not familiar with disability or domestic violence join to create a better society?
+- **Highlight the gap.** The gap between what the people with disabilities want and what current resources are available should be highlighted to further emphasize the urgency and importance of the issue.
+It also leads to the resolution part smoothly.